Olsen Racela: Purefoods

-In 1993, Racela was selected 12th by Purefoods in the 1993 PBA Rookie Draft.
-From 1993-1996, he played the backup role to Dindo Pumaren and won two titles with the Purefoods franchise under a limited role with the team.
+In 1993, Racela was selected 14th by Purefoods in the 1993 PBA Rookie Draft.
+From 1993 to 1996, he played the backup role to Dindo Pumaren and won two titles with the Purefoods franchise under a limited role with the team.

 San Miguel Beermen

 In 1997, Racela was traded to the San Miguel Beermen for merely two second round picks for the succeeding three years beginning 1998.
 This became the turnaround of his young career.
 Under new San Miguel head coach Ron Jacobs, Racela's skills were noticed under a rebuilding Beermen squad of Nelson Asaytono, Freddie Abuda and Mike Mustre.

 In 1998, Racela's game would improve and was rewarded with a spot on the Tim Cone-coached Philippine Centennial Team that took home a bronze medal in the 1998 Asian Games in Bangkok, Thailand.
-A season later, with Racela as its top point guard, San Miguel became the league's new dynasty under Jong Uichico, winning five titles from 1999-2001.
+A season later, with Racela as its top point guard, San Miguel became the league's new dynasty under Jong Uichico, winning five titles from 1999 to 2001.